-Program Outcome: Upon successful completion of this course in the Writing Program, students will be able to produce a portfolio of selected writings culled from their coursework that demonstrates writing effectiveness in five (5) areas: Focus, Organization/Development, Style/Sentence Structure, Grammar/Mechanics, and Research.
-Additionally, students will be able to read, write, think, listen, and speak critically, work collaboratively in groups, and practice ethical decision making.
+Program Outcome: Upon successful completion of course in the Writing Program, students will be able to produce a portfolio of selected writings culled from their coursework that demonstrates writing effectiveness in five (5) areas: Focus, Organization/Development, Style/Sentence Structure, Grammar/Mechanics, and Research.
+Additionally, students will be able to read, write, and think critically, work collaboratively in groups, and practice ethical decision making.